It has now been three years since Bishop Fleming launched its probate service.

 The work involved in administering an estate will depend on the complexity of the case, the terms of the will and whether any Inheritance Tax is due.
 We can do a fixed fee or an hourly rate – whatever is the most appropriate for the client’s circumstances at the time.

-If the estate is already being administered, try and apply for probate before April 2019, unless the estate is worth under £50,000 as there will be no fee for these estates under the new rules.
+However, if an estate is already being administered, it may save fees to apply for probate as soon as practicable, unless the estate is worth under £50,000 as there will be no fee for these estates under the new rules.

 Definitely – executors are named so no need to determine who the administrators should be, intestacy rules do not need to be used when distributing assets.
 More importantly the deceased is making his or her wishes clear.